COLON CANCER SCREENING

 The old saying that "Timing is everything!" is true in the diagnosis of colon cancer.
 When found early, colon cancer is 90% curable.
 There are three keys to fighting colon cancer: education, prevention, and screening.

-Polyps are small growths that grow in the lining of the colon.
+Polyps are small growths in the lining of the colon.
 Left unattended, these polyps can become colon cancers.
 Colon cancer, when found early, is over 90% curable.
 The risk factors for developing colon cancer include:

 - Risk doubles after the age of 50.